Luton: Geography

-Luton is 28 miles north of London and 39 miles southwest of Cambridge.
-The town forms the core part of the wider Luton built-up area which includes the nearby towns of Dunstable and Houghton Regis which are in Central Bedfordshire.
-The town is the largest town in the ceremonial county of Bedfordshire followed by Bedford.
+The town is situated in a gap at the far east of the Chiltern Hills and is built on the River Lea, which Luton is named after.
+The town is the most populous settlement in Bedfordshire followed by Bedford.
+Luton forms a conurbation with the town of Dunstable, which is located to the west on the opposite side of the M1 motorway, and also includes Houghton Regis.

+Luton is situated 32 mi north-west of London, 10 mi north-west of St Albans, 10 mi west of Stevenage, 18 mi north-east of Aylesbury, 20 mi south of Bedford, 23 mi south-east of Milton Keynes and 39 miles south-west of Cambridge.The source of the River Lea, part of the Thames Valley drainage basin, is in the Leagrave area of the town.
+The Great Bramingham Wood surrounds this area.
+It is classified as ancient woodland; records mention the wood at least 400 years ago.

 Luton is located in a break in the eastern part of the Chiltern Hills.
 The Chilterns are a mixture of chalk from the Cretaceous period (about 66 – 145 million years ago) and deposits laid at the southernmost points of the ice sheet during the last ice age (the Warden Hill area can be seen from much of the town).

 Bedfordshire had a reputation for brick making but the industry is now significantly reduced.
 The brickworks at Stopsley took advantage of the clay deposits in the east of the town.

-The source of the River Lea, part of the Thames Valley drainage basin, is in the Leagrave area of the town.
-The Great Bramingham Wood surrounds this area.
-It is classified as ancient woodland; records mention the wood at least 400 years ago.

 There are few routes through the hilly area for some miles, this has led to several major roads (including the M1 and the A6) and a major rail-link being constructed through the town.